 The rules for examinations can be found in the Examinations Regulations.

 Exam results are published in SIS.
 Exam results are published within 15 working days of the date of examination (see Teaching and Examination Regulations).
+Results for mid-terms are provided by the lecturer via Canvas and will not be registered in SIS.
 You are entitled to review and inspect your assessed work during the six weeks following publication of the exam results in SIS.

 If you take an examination, you will be given a mark for that examination – without exception.
 If you were not registered and fail to late-register yourself within five calendar days of the exam date, your examination will not be looked at and it will automatically be marked as failed to meet the requirements (NAV).